Photography of Brown and White Sugar Processed Sugar in a cup

 Acesulfame Potassium

-Less recognizable, perhaps, than the previous two, this here is yet another artificial sweetener you’ll find in diet sodas.
+Less recognizable, perhaps, than the previous two, this ingredient is yet another artificial sweetener you’ll find in diet sodas.
 Though it’s been used and studied less than aspartame and sucralose, the FDA says that “more than 90 studies support its safety.”14

 Saccharin